Coronavirus Has Made These Black Women’s Fight Against Cash Bail Even More Serious

 This bail system, though often deemed as fair, relies heavily on financial privilege.
-In doing so, it disproportionately affects low income communities, which lends to the mass incarceration of Black and brown people.
-Rikers Prison, a detention center in New York, has recently become the epicenter of this injustice.
+In doing so, it disproportionately affects low income communities, which lends to the mass incarceration of black and brown people.
+Rikers Prison, a detention centre in New York, has recently become the epicentre of this injustice.
 And with its recent COVID-19 outbreak that has infected more than 330 inmates, this oversight comes with deadly consequences.

 Advertisement

-But Black prison reform advocates are fighting back.
-For example, the women behind National Bail Out are working with volunteers to cover bail fees, while the organization Color of Change focuses on decarceration and criminal justice.
+But black prison reform advocates are fighting back.
+For example, the women behind National Bail Out are working with volunteers to cover bail fees, while the organisation Color of Change focuses on decarceration and criminal justice.

 “Jails are unable to implement the CDC guidelines needed to flatten the curve and save lives,” Bandele shares with R29Unbothered.
 “Right now, being unable to pay bail will not only cost you your freedom, but also your life.”